 Wear Light-Colored Clothing

-Turns out, mosquitoes are attracted to darker colored materials.
-As for the length, if you can cover up, you should do so.
+Turns out, mosquitoes are attracted to darker-colored materials.
+If it’s not too hot to cover yourself up, you should do so.
 Wearing long sleeves and pants will significantly reduce the number of mosquito bites you accumulate by the end of the evening.

-If you’re in need of some new pieces of clothing and want to kill two bugs with one stone, so to speak, ExOfficio is one brand that sells mosquito repellent clothing for men and women.
+If you’re in need of some new pieces of clothing and want to kill two bugs with one stone, so to speak, a brand called ExOfficio sells mosquito repellent clothing for men and women.